black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 To match the beginning of the text, you can use the ^ anchor.
 This asserts that your pattern match starts at the beginning of the full string.

 Replace your first \s character with a non-capturing group that matches \s or ^.

+# Step 27
+You still aren't matching free money yet, because you need to match the end of the string as well.

+Like the ^ anchor, you can use the $ anchor to match the end of the string.

+Update your regular expression to match either the end of the string or a space, like you did for the beginning of the string.